hotosm/learnosm/_posts/en/mobile-mapping/0900-12-27-osmtracker.md

 ![OSMTracker_1][]

 1. Click on the cross to create new track.
-2. Screen will change to show the buttons - wait until they are no longer greyed out, which indicates the gps has a fix.
+2. Screen will change to show the buttons - wait until they are no longer greyed out, which indicates the GPS has a fix.
 3. Travel your route, pressing appropriate buttons when you are exactly at the feature to be mapped.
 You can also create voice recordings, take photographs and take notes using the buttons.
-4. When you've finished, press the diskette icon to save your track & waypoints.
+4. When you've finished, press the floppy disk icon to save your track & waypoints.
 5. To convert the track to a gpx file, press & hold it in the list, then select the appropriate option.
 6. Transfer the track, pictures and recordings to your computer & read from them to update OSM.